Bonjour mes amis!

 - The strength of your fans is in quality, not quantity.
 Especially in fiction writing.
 A few people who actually care about your work are better than many who just see it as meh.
 If success to you means making people happy, even a few fans are enough to satisfy your heart.
 They’ll even help promote and support your work.
 If success to you means getting rich, fiction writing is the wrong place to be.

-- I’m getting my uni degree.
+- I’m going back to school.
 The majority of writers cannot survive financially on their writing alone.

 - The hardest part is promoting your book.
 Writing is easy once you get organized and focused.
 Getting people to care about your book, however, is not as easy.